-Saying that collectors today are wistful for those times and prices is in the running for understatement of the year.
+Saying that collectors today are wistful for those times and gun prices is in the running for understatement of the year.
 Having such tangible history so readily available is a dream come true for many.
 In the current collecting environment, such pieces are still readily available, but their prices reflect the market’s collective desire for these weapons.
 The increased price, instead of countering demand, only seems to drive it further by encouraging a mindset that the guns are becoming more rare and unavailable.
-However, it should only be a matter of time before the market corrects itself, ceasing the upward price swing, and settling at a place where people again feel comfortable paying.
+However, it should only be a matter of time before the market corrects its gun prices, ceasing the upward price swing, and settling at a place where people again feel comfortable paying.
 The $64,000 question for collectors is, “When does that correction occur?”
 With nearly 5.5 million of these battle rifles made, should their cost be lower, or does their place in history supersede traditional pricing models?

 Questions like those outlined above are the reason that Rock Island Auction Company took some time to assemble data based on its more than 25,000 annual firearm sales.
 Sale prices of M1 Garands were noted over several years and compiled to help collectors make some sense out of the current market and what they should expect when they see M1 Garand rifles for sale.
 Before we get to the numbers, here is how the data was prepared.